Wyamio/Wyam.Web/Input/modules/markdown.md

 Title: Markdown
 Description: Parses markdown content and renders it to HTML.
 ---
 Parses markdown content and renders it to HTML.
+This module uses [CommonMark.NET](https://github.com/Knagis/CommonMark.NET).

 # Usage
 ---